Product Design (MDes)

 The MDes Product Design program serves as a powerful launchpad for students and faculty working across industries, from healthcare and government to consulting for a range of consumer product and service companies.
 Other alumni go on to start their own businesses.

-MDes Product Design Director Hsin-Chun Wang, and faculty members Andrew Dahlgren and Anthony Guido will help students to prepare for their careers through mentorship opportunities, including portfolio review and internship referrals.
+MDes Product Design Director Matt Rhoades and faculty member Anthony Guido will help students to prepare for their careers through mentorship opportunities, including portfolio review and internship referrals.
 Students have found internships and post-graduation employment at design consultancy firms, studios and corporations.

 Companies alumni have worked for around Philly include: Amuneal, Design Science, Knoll, Penn Acceleration Lab, Think Company, Uarts, etc.